 How to Increase Your Residents’

-Persuade residents to exercise their fingers more to increase mobility and avoid stiffness.
-Add these five exercises to your daily exercise routine:
+If you’re noticing that your residents are having difficulties flexing and moving their fingers, then help them exercise their fingers more to increase mobility and avoid stiffness.
+Here are five exercises that you can add to your daily exercise routine: